plone-ve/training/mastering-plone/add-ons.rst

 .. note::

     Need CAPTCHAs?
-Read the `instructions how to add add Recapcha-field to easyform <https://github.com/collective/collective.easyform#recaptcha-support>`_
+Read the `instructions how to add Recapcha-field to easyform <https://github.com/collective/collective.easyform#recaptcha-support>`_

 .. _add-ons-ptg-label: